 - Basic Easy Chicken Wings

-- Have guests bring an appetizer, salad or dessert.
-Assign the dishes by alphabet.
-(For example, last names ending in A-F bring an appetizer, G-L bring salad, M-Z bring dessert).
+You want to watch your budget when assembling your barbecue side dishes as well.
+The cheapest way to handle sides is to have a potluck and get your guests to bring an appetizer, salad or dessert.
+Assign the dishes by alphabet, so you don’t end up with five desserts and no salads.
+(For example, last names ending in A-F bring an appetizer, G-L bring salad, M-Z bring dessert.)

 Macaroni and Pasta Salad